isovector/draconian-results/pho.md

 ### March 2021 update

-The PHO is amending the gathering and events order.
-Up to 10 people may now gather outdoors.
-All restrictions for indoor gatherings remain in place.
+The PHO has amended the gathering and events order.
+Up to 10 people can gather outdoors.
 For example:

--   Up to 10 people may gather at a park or beach
+-   Up to 10 people can gather at a park or beach
--   Up to 10 people may gather in the backyard of a residence
+-   Up to 10 people can gather in the backyard of a residence
--   No gatherings of any size are allowed indoors

-Do not gather with several groups of new people -- stick to **the same people**.
+Do not gather with several groups of new people. **Stick to** **the same people**.
 Continue to use COVID-19 layers of protection and maintain physical distancing.

+All restrictions for indoor gatherings remain in place.
+No indoor gatherings of any size are allowed.

+#### St. Patrick\'s Day liquor sales

+Effective March 17 at 8 pm until March 18 at 9 am, the service and sale of alcohol is prohibited.
+This applies to any establishment that sells or serves alcohol, including:

+-   Restaurants
+-   Bars and pubs
+-   Liquor stores and grocery stores

+Unless a full meal service is provided, premises which are licensed to serve liquor must close between 9 pm on March 17 and 9 am on March 18.

 ### Gatherings inside residences or vacation accommodations